The Australian study

 Some key results are presented below.
 You can also download a summary document: http://smallpianokeyboards.org/wp-content/uploads/2019/02/NCKP-Hand-span-data-Statistics-Summary-2015-1.pdf.
 The analysis of hand span data from 473 adult pianists includes estimates of gender and ethnic differences, hand span versus a pianist’s ‘level of acclaim’, and comparison with a separate study of university students undertaking business courses (i.e. mostly non-pianists).
 Results have also been compared with previous studies of pianists and non-pianists.
 See Earlier hand span studies

 The chart below illustrates the marked gender difference in 1-5 spans of approximately one inch (2.5 cm).
 From this study, the mean 1-5 span for males is 8.9 inches (22.6 cm) and for females, 7.9 inches (20.1 cm), a difference which is statistically significant at the 5% level.
-The taller peak on the left reflects the higher proportion of female pianists in the sample; the male to female ratio is about 2:1.
+The taller peak on the left reflects the higher proportion of female pianists in the sample; the male to female ratio was about 2:1.
 One can also see that only a very small proportion of males (2% in this study) have a span less than the female average, and that a similarly small proportion of females (2.9%) have a span larger than the male average.
 The tables underneath provide some basic summary measures for both 1-5 and 2-5 spans.
 The gender difference of approximately 0.5 inches in 2-5 spans is also statistically significant.

 This is the first known study to analyse ethnic differences in pianists’ hand spans.
 Out of the 473 pianists in the Australian study, 456 were categorised as being of either Asian or Caucasian origin; the remaining 17 of mixed or other descent were omitted from this analysis.
 The tables below summarise the results for 1-5 spans.
 Based on this survey, Caucasian male spans are 0.3 inches larger than those of Asian males, and Caucasian female spans are 0.2 inches greater than those of Asian females.
 Analysis of 2-5 spans shows no statistically significant ethnic difference for males nor for females.